-It’s easy, in the heat of the moment, when your child talks back or throws a fit, to get frustrated and act off of your emotions.
-But that’s when the fine line you’re walking can quickly become a controlling or angry reaction, instead of a thought through action plan.
+In the heat of the moment, when your child talks back or throws a fit, it’s easy to get frustrated and act off of your emotions.
+But that’s when the fine line you’re walking can quickly become a controlling or angry reaction instead of a thought-through action plan.

-It also shows your child that you are always learning and growing as a parent, and you will make mistakes just like them.
-Together you can have empathy for one another in your journey as a family.
+It also shows your child that you are always learning and growing as a parent and will make mistakes just like them.
+Together you can empathize with one another in your journey as a family.

 It’s not a competition, and pride stifles love.
 So be ever so careful with the delicate and moldable hearts that God has given you.

-Also check out – Example of a child emotionally reaching out (aka bad behavior)
+Also, check out – Example of a child emotionally reaching out (aka misbehavior)

 Why consequences for kids are important

-When it comes to discipline, the most crucial factor to remember is that God uses it for good in our lives, even as adults.
-Without consequences or discipline, we can easily get the idea that life will always go our way, and we don't need to take responsibility when we have wronged someone, or done something wrong.
+The most crucial factor to remember when it comes to discipline is that God uses it for good in our lives, even as adults.
+Without consequences or discipline, we can quickly get the idea that life will always go our way and we don't need to take responsibility when we have wronged someone or done something wrong.

 As you instruct your child along their journey to understand how to "behave," it's vital that you include the important fact that they are imperfect, and that's OKAY.